cassiesh/cassieshort/content/conferences/index.md

 title: "Conferences"
 ---

+Invitied talks and guest lectures are listed on the 'Teaching' page.

 ## Conference Organisation

 **18 July 2025 — The UOL Open Science Conference**
-As co-lead of the Open Science Interest Group (OSIG) of the Psychology Department at the Carl von Ossietzky Universität Oldenburg (UOL), I have organised a one-day interdisciplinary conference bringing together staff and students across all career stages to discuss open science initiatives and challenges.
-The aim is to provide a platform for learning, building cross-disciplinary collaborations, supporting open science initiatives at UOL, establishing university-wide connections for OSIG, and inspiring the creation of open science interest groups in other departments.
+As co-lead of the Open Science Interest Group (OSIG) in the Department of Psychology at the Carl von Ossietzky Universität Oldenburg (UOL), I organised a one-day interdisciplinary conference that brought together staff and students across career stages to discuss open science initiatives and challenges.
+The conference aimed to support learning, foster cross-disciplinary collaboration, strengthen open science initiatives at UOL, and inspire the creation of similar groups in other departments.
 🔗 [Conference website](https://uol.de/psychologie/open-science/osig)

 **24–25 June 2025 — Enhancing replicability in EEG Individual Differences research through individually parameterised single trial EEG**
-As part of my Associate Junior Fellowship at the Hanse-Wissenschaftskolleg Delmenhorst (HWK), I am organising a two-day workshop exploring strategies to evaluate and improve the validity of single-trial EEG estimates.
-Several well-established researchers from around the world will join the workshop and contribute to the discussion.
-I hope that our collaborative paper following this workshop will enhance reproducibility in EEG individual differences research.
+As part of my Associate Junior Fellowship at the Hanse-Wissenschaftskolleg Delmenhorst (HWK), I organised a two-day workshop on strategies to evaluate and improve the validity of single-trial EEG estimates.
+The workshop brought together international experts in psychophysiology, psychometrics, and EEG methodology and laid the foundation for an ongoing collaborative paper on improving replicability in EEG individual differences research.
 🔗 [Event page](https://hanse-ias.de/en/the-institute/projects/postdoc-program/events/event/520)

 ## Workshops

+**December 2025 - Proposing a Methods Review of Network Neuroscience, Informed by Open Science Principles** Mapping Interdisciplinary Perspectives on Network Neuroscience-Based Brain-Behaviour Modelling 2025, Hong Kong
+Trainers: Andrea Hildebrandt, Cassie Short

 **June 2025 - Multiverse Analysis for Neuroimaging** Psychologie und Gehirn Conference 2025, Würzburg, Germany